You cast the perfect actor.

 Performer Agreement vs. SAG Contract vs. Talent Release

-Whether your actor is your best friend or your lead talent… you need this in writing.
+Whether your actor is a friend helping out or your lead talent, this is the document that locks in your rights.

 📚 Related Resources